Spines: The Multitudes and Multi-functionalities of their Mechanisms

 The sea urchin relies heavily on its spines to traverse the rocky surfaces in the sea, and to survive crushing bites from aquatic animals; it is not surprising that those crucial members have already adapted to its harsh environment.

-Effects of Torsion
+Effects of torsion

 In contrast to compressive loads, sea urchin spines do not significantly rely on wedges for torsional loadings.
 Torsional stress is the stress of rotation on the spines.
 This could occur often, when these spines are attached to rocks, and the aggressive water flow in the regions they often populate, cause torsional forces.
 The spines must withstand this rotational force, or they risk being ripped apart.
 They do not depend on the same wedges discussed earlier.
 Instead, the bridges that connect the wedges in a circular fashion, take on most of the force.
 Indeed, if one were to twist a spine from both of its ends, then only the central backbone, the pores, and the bridges would be displaced as they are the only components oriented in a circular fashion (Tsafnat et al., 2012).
 One can determine that the farther something is from the center of a cylinder, the more strain it undergoes (Figure 23).
 This is examined using the formula for the shear strain in a cylinder due to a torsional loading :